Socrates: Socratic ignorance

 Plato's Socrates often claims that he is aware of his own lack of knowledge, especially when discussing ethical concepts such as arete (i.e., goodness, courage) since he does not know the nature of such concepts.
 For example, during his trial, with his life at stake, Socrates says: "I thought Evenus a happy man, if he really possesses this art (technē), and teaches for so moderate a fee.
 Certainly I would pride and preen myself if I knew (epistamai) these things, but I do not know (epistamai) them, gentlemen".
 In some of Plato's dialogues, Socrates appears to credit himself with some knowledge, and can even seem strongly opinionated for a man who professes his own ignorance.

 There are varying explanations of the Socratic inconsistency (other than that Socrates is simply being inconsistent).
 One explanation is that Socrates is being either ironic or modest for pedagogical purposes: he aims to let his interlocutor to think for himself rather than guide him to a prefixed answer to his philosophical questions.
 Another explanation is that Socrates holds different interpretations of the meaning of "knowledge".
 Knowledge, for him, might mean systematic understanding of an ethical subject, on which Socrates firmly rejects any kind of mastery; or might refer to lower-level cognition, which Socrates may accept that he possesses.
-In any case, there is consensus that Socrates accepts that acknowledging one's lack of knowledge is the first step towards wisdom.
+In any case, there is a consensus that Socrates accepts that acknowledging one's lack of knowledge is the first step towards wisdom.